Deterministic evolution of gauge fields through a singularity: Introduction

 \section{Introduction}

-General relativity (GR) predicts the existence of gravitational singularities: regions of the spacetime manifold where certain physical quantities become meaningless in a coordinate-independent way.
+One of the most remarkable predictions of classical general relativity (GR) is the existence of gravitational singularities.
+These are regions of the spacetime manifold where certain physical quantities become meaningless in a coordinate-independent way.
 In these regions, for example, some components of the stress-energy tensor may diverge, as well as some curvature invariants, or the geodesic equation may be singular (\textit{i.e.}, geodesic incompleteness, as predicted by the Penrose--Hawking singularity theorems \cite{PenroseSingularityTheorem,HawkingSingularityTheorem1,HawkingSingularityTheorem2,HawkingSingularityTheorem3,HawkingEllisBook}).

 Currently, quantum gravity effects are considered the most promising approach to regularize gravitational singularities \cite{MisnerQuantumCosmologyI-1969,Berger1982,AHS,Bojowald_2015}, similar to how QED renders the energy of a point-like electric charge finite, thanks to the uncertainty principle \cite{Schwinger1948}.
 However, spacetime singularities differ significantly from those in electromagnetism.
 Unlike the latter, spacetime singularities arise directly from the evolution (via Einstein's equations) of regular initial data.
 This makes them physical predictions of the theory, while the diverging energy of a point-like charge is a consequence of the idealization of a point particle, which is introduced manually into the initial conditions.